-Low-speed Kargo XL vehicles, whose vehicle identification number (VIN) begins with 2L9V, are now authorized for use on the road network, provided they have been registered with the appropriate category of licence plate.
+As of May 10, 2018, low-speed Kargo XL vehicles, whose vehicle identification number (VIN) begins with 2L9V, are authorized for use on the road network, provided they have been registered with the appropriate category of licence plate.

 Low-speed vehicles (LSV) are fully electric vehicles with a maximum speed between 32 and 40 km/h.
 They must be registered and, if they meet the new standards, they can travel on public roadways where the posted speed limit is no more than 50 km/h.

-The “low-speed vehicle” class is recognized by Transport Canada and includes various types of vehicles, such as golf carts and small trucks.
+The “low-speed vehicle” class is recognized by Transport Canada and includes various types of vehicles.
 The Highway Safety Code specifies that they can carry no more than four passengers.

 Due to their limited speed and the insufficiency of safety standards that apply to LSVs compared to other vehicles, LSVs cannot always be used safely on the road network.
 They were first intended for use in closed environments and they are not designed to travel alongside the heavier and faster vehicles that use the road network.
 This is why their use in Canada is limited.

 In Québec, operating an LSV on certain public roadways is now authorized, as long as the vehicle meets the additional standards prescribed by regulation that apply specifically to this type of vehicle.